Email List Building for beginner

-This specific post is usually in the top 3-5 most engaged post for the week.
-It brings my name to the top of the groups mind and drives traffic back to my site.
+This specific post is usually in the top 3-5 most engaging post for the week.
+It brings my name to the top of the group’s mind and drives traffic back to my site.

-The key with this method is not to be spammy.
-If you are in a group, you should show genuine interest and deliver help for the people in it.
+The key to this method is not to be spammy.
+If you are in a group, you should show genuine interest and deliver help to the people in it.